 This post may contain affiliate links, which means a commission is earned (at no cost to you) if you decide to make a purchase via a link in this post.
 For more information, see our disclosure policy.

-Structure in motherhood is important, but we also need flexibility; keep reading for the daily routine of a mom that is ideal!
+Structure in motherhood is important, but we also need flexibility; keep reading to explore how to create better daily routines for moms.

-When we have strict schedules and rigid routines, we are more focused on how many tasks we can accomplish, rather than whether or not they’re worth doing in the first place.
+But when we try to solve this problem by having strict schedules for moms and rigid routines for kids, we end up being more focused on how many tasks we can accomplish, rather than whether or not they’re worth doing in the first place.